St. Patrick is a patron of Ireland. March 17th, the liturgical Feast of St. Patrick, occurs during the Lenten fast. Think about it.

 “How Irish Are People Who Identify As ‘Irish-American’?”
 Walt Hickey, FiveThirtyEight

 “How Corned Beef and Cabbage Became a Holiday Staple,” Craig Morris, USDA Blog

 “No One Really Knows What a Shamrock Is,” Bess Lovejoy, Smithsonian Magazine

 Sure, an’ all, wee Mr. Potato Head® is a registered trademark of Hasbro, Inc., used here under the “satire” provision of the Fair Use doctrine, dontcha know.
 Mr. Head is a Yank “Baby Boomer,” but clean the paidrín up and he makes a proper little leprechaun.

 Image by Mike Licht.
 Download a copy here.
 Creative Commons license; credit Mike Licht, NotionsCapital.com

-Comments are welcome if they are on-topic, substantive, concise, and not boring or obscene.
+Comments are welcome if they are on-topic, substantive, concise, and not obscene.
 Comments may be edited for clarity and length.